Imprints of octupole collectivity in uranium-238 on relativistic heavy-ion flow observables

-In collisions of spherical nuclei, $\varepsilon_2$ and $\varepsilon_3$ have different origins: while $\varepsilon_2$ primarily reflects the impact-parameter-driven overlap ellipticity, non-zero $\varepsilon_3$ arises solely from random fluctuations of nucleons~\cite{Alver:2010gr,Teaney:2010vd,Bozek:2013uha}.
-This leads to an anti-correlation between mass number ($A$) and $v_3$ in the absence of octupole deformation ($\beta_3=0$), where $\lr{v_3^2} \sim 1/A$.
-The presence of $\beta_3$ and $\beta_4$ enhances the variance of $v_n$, which was found to follow a quadratic form~\cite{Jia:2021tzt} for $n=$ 2 and 3,
+In collisions of spherical nuclei, $\varepsilon_2$ primarily reflects the impact-parameter-driven overlap ellipticity, while non-zero $\varepsilon_3$ arises solely from random fluctuations of nucleons~\cite{Alver:2010gr,Teaney:2010vd,Bozek:2013uha}, leading to an anti-correlation $\lr{v_3^2} \sim 1/A$ in the absence of octupole deformation ($\beta_3=0$).
+The presence of $\beta_3$ and $\beta_4$ enhances the variance of $v_n$, following a quadratic form~\cite{Jia:2021tzt} for $n=2,3$,

-$\beta_4$ can affect $v_2$ by its coupling with $\beta_2$~\cite{Ryssens:2023fkv}, while $v_3$ is not expected to be affected by $\beta_2$~\cite{Jia:2021tzt}.
+$\beta_4$ can affect $v_2$ by its non-linear coupling with $\beta_2$~\cite{Ryssens:2023fkv}, while $v_3$ is not expected to be affected by $\beta_2$~\cite{Jia:2021tzt}.
 Here, $a_n$ encodes the system size and centrality dependence for spherical nuclei, while the coefficients $b_{n , m}$ are expected to be $A$ independent.
-These relations enable a data-driven method to extract the $\beta_n$ by comparing collisions of two species of similar sizes; see Refs.~\cite{Giacalone:2021udy,Jia:2021tzt} for details.
+These relations enable a data-driven method to constrain the $\beta_n$ parameters by comparing collisions of two species of similar sizes; see Refs.~\cite{Giacalone:2021udy,Jia:2021tzt} for details.

-In this work, we investigate the possible signatures for octupole deformation in $^{238}$U using a hydrodynamic framework.
-We make quantitative predictions of the impact of $\beta_3$ on $\lr{v_3^2}$ and $\lr{v_3^2\delta \pT}$ in $^{238}$U+$^{238}$U collisions, which can be directly compared with future experimental measurements.
+In this Letter, we identify experimental signatures sensitive to octupole collectivity in $^{238}$U using state-of-the-art hydrodynamic calculations.
+We provide quantitative constraints on the magnitude of $\beta_{3,\rm U}$ through two novel observables, triangular flow and its correlation with transverse momentum, offering new insights into pear-shaped collectivity that can be contrasted with recent high-precision experimental measurements~\cite{STAR:2025elk,STAR:2002eio}.

+We emphasize that for a rotational invariant Hamiltonian, the one-body density of a $J^\pi=0^+$ ground state is spherical in the laboratory frame~\cite{Dobaczewski:2025rdi}.
+While intrinsic deformations are not directly observable, collective multipole correlations in even-even nucleus can be inferred from electric transition rates ($B(E\ell)$), within theoretical models~\cite{Ryssens:2023fkv}.
+In our approach, the deformation parameters $\beta_n$ serve as effective intrinsic-shape descriptors in event-by-event hydrodynamic modeling, characterizing the strength of multipole correlations rather than fixed laboratory-frame orientation or static symmetry breaking~\cite{Woods:1954zz,Miller:2007ri}.
+The observables studied here are multi-particle correlation measures, sensitive to event-by-event fluctuations and deformation collectivity encoded in the collision's initial state, for which orientation-interference effects decay exponentially with increasing mass number~\cite{Ke:2025tyv}.